When to visit

 From the Airport

-At no extra cost for SkyBus passengers, SkyBus can transfer you to your city hotel or motel from our city terminal using our fleet of mini-buses.
+At no extra cost for SkyBus passengers, SkyBus can transfer you to selected hotels in CBD from city terminal.

 For More Info on Skybus : Skybus Melbourne